Cloufield/GWASTutorial/04_Data_QC/README.md

 !!! info How we calculate LD r2
     ![image](https://user-images.githubusercontent.com/40289485/161413586-d4f6e21e-f0c7-4c54-a703-bb060ec6913d.png)

-`--chr` option allows us to include snps on a specific chromosome.
+`--chr` option allows us to include SNPs on a specific chromosome.
 To calculate LD r2 for SNPs on chr22 , we can run:

 !!! example Calculate LD r2 for SNPs on chr22